WASHINGTON - Today, U.S. Secretary of the Treasury Janet L. Yellen sent a letter to all members of Congressional leadership regarding the debt limit.

 Dear Mr. Speaker:

 We have learned from past debt limit impasses that waiting until the last minute to suspend or increase the debt limit can cause serious harm to business and consumer confidence, raise short-term borrowing costs for taxpayers, and negatively impact the credit rating of the United States.
+In fact, we have already seen Treasury’s borrowing costs increase substantially for securities maturing in early June.
 If Congress fails to increase the debt limit, it would cause severe hardship to American families, harm our global leadership position, and raise questions about our ability to defend our national security interests.

-I respectfully urge Congress to protect the full faith and credit of the United States by acting as soon as possible.
+I continue to urge Congress to protect the full faith and credit of the United States by acting as soon as possible.

 Janet L. Yellen